WillYallop/portfolio/content/blog/why-and-how-i-remade-the-anyrep-appliance-repairs-website.md

 At this point when the website is ready for production, I generate the static files and upload them to my webserver.
 From here I go through the website one last time to make sure everything works and also test it on a couple of devices.

-You can view the code on my [GitHub](https://github.com/WillYallop/anyrep).
+You can view the code on my <a href="https://github.com/WillYallop/anyrep">GitHub</a>.

-And the website at [anyrep.co.uk](https://www.anyrep.co.uk/)
+And the website at <a href="https://www.anyrep.co.uk/">anyrep.co.uk</a>

 ## Conclusion
 3 days, 23 commits and litres of coffee later...
 Anyrep Appliance Repairs has a shiny new website to show off.
 It's speedy and responsive, has a new conversion strategy and primed to start its journey ranking on Google.

 It turned out better than I could ever imagine, but don't take my word for it.
-Check it out yourself, and remember: if you require an [appliance repair in Norwich](https://www.anyrep.co.uk/), contact Anyrep Domestic & Commercial Appliance Repairs.
+Check it out yourself, and remember: if you require an <a href="https://www.anyrep.co.uk/">appliance repair in Norwich</a>, contact Anyrep Domestic & Commercial Appliance Repairs.